Ajñana: Existence of dissent

-The Ajñāna claimed that the possibility of knowledge is doubtful since the claims to knowledge were mutually contradictory.
+According to Silanka, the Ajñāna claimed that the possibility of knowledge is doubtful since the claims to knowledge were mutually contradictory.
 Silanka quotes, "They posit the theory that since those who claim knowledge make mutually contradictory assertions, they cannot be stating the truth."
 Regarding Sceptic's point of view, Silanka in his commentary writes, as translated by Jayatilleke:

 For they (i.e. the Sceptics) say that those who claim knowledge (jñaninah) cannot be stating actual facts since their statements are mutually contradictory, for even with regard to the category of the soul, some assert that the soul is omnipresent (sarvagatam) and other that it is not omnipresent (asarvagatam), some (say) it is of the size of a digit (angustaparvamatram) others that it is of the size of a kernel of a grain of millet (syamakatandulamatram) some say it both has form and is formless (murtamamurtam), some that it resides in the heart (hrdayamadhyavartinam) and (others) that it is located in the forehead (lalatavyavasthitam), etc. -- in respect of every category there is no uniformity in their assertion.

 The conflicting theories of atman can be traced to Early Upanisads.
-The idea of atman "made of everything" (sarvamayah, idammayah adomayah) would be omnipresent (sarvagatam) (Brhadaranyaka 4.4.5) while the transcendent atman defined negatively (Brhadaranyaka 3.9.26) would not be so.
-Again at Katha 2.3.17 the atman is of "the size of a digit", while at Chandogya 3.14.3, the atman is "smaller than a kernel of a grain of millet".
-Again at Brhadaranyaka 2.3.1, Brahman which is identical with the atman is said "both to have form and also be formless."
-Likewise at Katha 2.3.17 the atman "resides in the heart" while at Aitareya Aranyaka 2.1.4.6 it is located in the head.
+The idea of atman "made of everything" (sarvamayah, idammayah adomayah) would be omnipresent (sarvagatam) (Brhadaranyaka Upanishad 4.4.5) while the transcendent atman defined negatively (Brhadaranyaka Upanishad 3.9.26) would not be so.
+Again at Katha Upanishad 2.3.17 the atman is of "the size of a digit", while at Chandogya Upanishad 3.14.3, the atman is "smaller than a kernel of a grain of millet".
+Again at Brhadaranyaka Upanishad 2.3.1, Brahman which is identical with the atman is said "both to have form and also be formless."
+Likewise at Katha Upanishad 2.3.17 the atman "resides in the heart" while at Aitareya Aranyaka 2.1.4.6 it is located in the head.